ivethglez80/ChallengeV2_LAyer_Server/README.md

-Server with nodejs and nodemailer to send emails from a form
+Server with nodejs and nodemailer to send notifications from an input for ChallengeV2_